mozilla/archiver_toolkit/README.md

 The final step is to remove the old content from the www.mozilla.org SVN tree.
 If you are not comfortable with this step, you can open a new bug for this change.

-a.
-Checkout the relevant SVN tree ([.org](http://svn.mozilla.org/projects/mozilla.org/trunk/), [.com](http://svn.mozilla.org/projects/mozilla.com/trunk/)).
+1. Checkout the relevant SVN tree ([.org](http://svn.mozilla.org/projects/mozilla.org/trunk/), [.com](http://svn.mozilla.org/projects/mozilla.com/trunk/)).

-b.
-Remove the folder you've archived.
+2. Remove the folder you've archived.

-c.
-Commit your changes.
+3. Commit your changes.